 Mouse over links for pictures; click for detail page.

-The woods in the stream valley to the north, known as the Central Valley, are a remnant of Kingswood Forest.
-They are being coppiced and you can see the regrowth of flowering plants in the areas opened up to light.
+The woods in the stream valley to the north, known as the Central Valley, are a remnant of Kingswood Forest and are being coppiced.
 The valley floor is mainly ash and alder, with small-leaved lime and oak on the slopes.
 In April it is carpeted with bluebells.

-The mosaic of trees, scrub and open grassland in the eastern section suits a wide variety of insects and birds, including willow warblers, whitethroats and goldfinches.
+The mosaic of trees, scrub and open grassland in the eastern section suits a variety of nesting birds, including willow warbler, whitethroat and goldfinch.
 In autumn it is full of berries and wild fruit.

 Friars Grove is a small ancient valley wood, surrounded by its original earth bank and ditch.

 A large area of marshland has developed around the stream before it passes under the railway and this provides cover for birds such as sedge warblers and reed buntings.
 In summer the many insects overhead attract crowds of swifts, swallows and martins and, on warm nights, bats.

 The main entrance is off Turner Road, which leaves the A134 Colchester–Sudbury road north of Colchester North station.
 SatNav: CO4 5JR.